hms-dbmi/METASIGHT/example_data/features/README.txt

 ## Important Notes

-- Feature files are NOT included in this repository
 - Plsease extract features using desired foundation models
 - Ensure feature dimension matches the foundation model you're using
 - All feature files for a given model must have the same dimension